 If there has been any concern about the environment in our part of the world, it is in official circles not among the individuals who make up the country Ghana and generate the tons of plastic waste.

-The European Union and indeed other organised groupings in the other hemisphere have showed sufficient worry about the rate of production and use of non-biodegradable materials such as polythene bags and straws not forgetting, lately, plastic cutleries.
+The European Union and indeed other organised groupings in the other hemispheres have shown sufficient worry about the rate of production and use of non-biodegradable materials such as polythene bags and straws – not forgetting lately plastic cutleries.

 The foregone are massively produced yet the products are disposed of immediately after their use as receptacles for food and varied items.
-What makes it scary is the fact that, according to scientific analysis, such stuffs take hundreds of years to biodegrade.
+What makes it scary is the fact that, according to scientific analysis, such stuff takes hundreds of years to biodegrade.

-The refusal of China, the major importer of such wastes from outside their borders, not to import them any longer has presented the originating countries of spent plastic materials with a major problem.
+The refusal of China, the major importer of such waste from outside their borders, to import them again has presented the originating countries of spent plastic materials with a major problem.
 They no longer have a destination for the excessive volumes of plastic products they generate daily.

-For most of us, such discourses are the reserves of academics not for us outside academia and in the third world.
+For most of us, such discourses are the reserves of the academics not for us; ours are outside academia and in the third world.
 This is a flawed assertion because were we to consider the negative impact of the rate at which we generate plastic garbage, we would have been startled beyond words.

-It is an expensive venture which demands a legislation of a sort to address.
+It is an expensive venture which demands a legislation of sorts to address.
 Some countries have already gone on a path of addressing the challenge; a case in point being Kenya.

 A UN involvement in the matter is very much needed because our environment is in danger.
-Nature not being a respecter of borders, plastic materials could drift from one part of the world to another, since after all, they do not need entry permits to do so.
+Nature not being a respecter of borders, plastic materials could drift from one part of the world to another since they do not need entry permits to do so.

 One shopper can take away between four and eight plastics from a shop, containers which would soon be discarded upon reaching home.
 These would end up in the sea and kill uncountable number of marine life.
 The time to act is now.